angelinanayak000/Coffee-Shop-Sales_Analysis/README.md

 *   **How do sales vary by day of the week and hour of the day?**
     *   Sales peak during morning hours (6-10 AM) and again in the evening (6 PM to 8 PM).
-    *   Friday and Saturday have the highest order volume.
+    *   Monday, Thursday, Friday has the highest order volume.

 *   **Are there any peak times for sales activity?**
     *   Yes, peak sales times are observed between 6-10 AM and 6 PM - 8 PM.